top of page

 The above studies - or rather studies on collections of multiple studies - have all found that consuming oats leads to positive health outcomes.

-The fact that eating carbohydrates causes a rise in blood sugar that takes the form of a 'spike' - rising, then falling within a couple of hours - is irrelevant to actual health outcomes.
-Indeed, this 'spike shape' when plotted on a graph is the normal response to consuming sugars - a healthy response.
+The fact that eating carbohydrates causes a rise in blood sugar that takes the form of a 'spike' - rising, then falling within a couple of hours - is a. or al healthy response and irrelevant to actual health outcomes.
+Indeed, this 'spike shape' when plotted on a graph is a regulated process and the normal, healthy response to consuming sugars.
 Other responses, especially a prolonged high blood sugar state, indicates that there is a potential metabolic problem and should be investigated further.

 After eating it is normal for blood glucose levels to rise and to fall in the hours afterward.
 Consistently high blood sugar can create increased risk of chronic conditions like cardiovascular disease and type 2 diabetes.